Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

   ​	**functionality**

-  ​	returns the element in the begging of the array
+  ​	returns a reference to the element in the begging of the array

   ```cpp
   arr1.front();